ChxseH/COD4x-Promod/README.md

 Notes:

-**When you are ready to use this mod on a server, place everything into a zip and rename it to `z_promod.iwd` and distribute that through FastDL, or any way you want.
+**When you are ready to use this mod on a server, take your already compiled version and distribute that through FastDL, or any way you want.
 This is required.**

 * I ship some weird defaults in `promod_ruleset/custom_public.gsc` which you should change before using this mod.